Rules For the 2025 Players Challenge Cup

 Substitution will be allowed during natural stoppage of the match at the referee’s discretion.
 All divisions, free substitution and re-entry will be allowed.

-Both teams will be on the opposite side of the field from each other.
-Spectators must be on the same side as their team.
+Both teams will be on one side of the field and Spectators on the opposite side of the field designated by the tournament.
+Spectators must mirror their team on opposite side of the field.

 Player Uniforms